Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Results

 \subsection{Inequality and inequity in ranking}

 \textit{Inequality} refers to the dispersion or distribution of \textit{importance} among \textit{individuals}.
 This importance is the ranking score assigned to every node by the algorithm.
-We compute the \textit{Gini} coefficient of the rank distribution to measure how far the ranking scores of individuals deviate from a totally equal distribution.
-As shown in \Cref{fig:interpretation}, a very low Gini score ($\text{Gini}<0.3$) means that all individuals in the network (or in the top-k\% for local inequality) are very similar with respect to their ranking scores.
+We compute the \textit{Gini} coefficient of the rank distribution to measure how far the ranking scores of individuals deviate from a totally equal distribution (see Methods for more details).
+As shown in \Cref{fig:interpretation}, a very low Gini score ($\text{Gini}<0.3$) means that individuals are very similar with respect to their ranking scores.
 If the Gini score is extremely high ($\text{Gini}\geq 0.6$), it means that only a few individuals capture most of the rank.
 In other words, the rank distribution is very skewed.
 Values in between ($0.3\leq\text{Gini}<0.6$) represent moderate skewed distributions.
+Note that we measure inequality globally by using the whole rank distribution, and locally for each top-k\%.
 From our example in \Cref{fig:example}, we see that PageRank on average generates moderate skewed ranking distributions for all the depicted networks ($Gini_{global}\approx0.5$).
 However, for very small top-k\%'s, the Gini is very low.
 This means that the top individuals possess very similar ranking scores.